il-dar/innovate-digital-bank/gitbook/lab-2.md

 Change the repository to `<YOUR-DOCKER-USERNAME>/<image-name>` and tag to `<image-tag>`

 Once all 7 microservice helm charts have been updated, we can get to deploying them.
-The helm charts deployment is same as [first part of the lab](lab-1.md#step-3)
+The helm charts deployment is same as [Lab Part I](lab-1.md#step-3)